andreweskeclarke/reinforcement_learning/README.md

 # reinforcement_learning
-Playing around with Reinforcement Learning, running n-bandits simulations.
+Playing around with Reinforcement Learning, running simulations.

 Based on "Reinforcement Learning - An Introduction" by Sutton and Brato.